sintax1/community/docs/operator/advanced/redirector.md

 ---

 Once the prelude-headless-linux file is in the desired location you can now start it through the following command, after inputting your proper hostName, sessionToken and newly created SSH key.

-Note: when inputting for hostName, use the DNS not IP address.
+> Note: When inputting the hostName, use the DNS not IP address.

 #### Example: Start your headless operator